rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 +-------------------+---------+----------------------+------+-----------+-----------+

 ```
-As you can see, our Rocky Linux 8.6 container received the IP address from the LAN interface, whereas the Rocky Linux 9.0 container did not.
+As you can see, our Rocky Linux 8.x container received the IP address from the LAN interface, whereas the Rocky Linux 9.x container did not.

-To further demonstrate the problem here, we need to execute `dhclient` on the Rocky Linux 9.0 container.
+To further demonstrate the problem here, you need to run `dhclient` on the Rocky Linux 9.0 container.
 This will show us that the macvlan profile, *is* in fact applied:

 ```
 lxc exec rockylinux-test-9 dhclient
 ```

-A new listing using `lxc list` now shows the following:
+Another container listing now shows the following:

 ```
 +-------------------+---------+----------------------+------+-----------+-----------+